-- Site Value (SV) Value of land only - Net Annual Value (NAV) rental valuation based on Capital improvement Value (CIV).
+- Net Annual Value (NAV) rental valuation based on Capital improvement Value (CIV).
 For residential and farm properties, NAV is calculated at 5 per cent of the CIV.
 For commercial properties NAV is calculated as the greater of the estimated annual rental value or 5 per cent of the CIV. - CIV value of land and improvements upon the land

-Banyule uses CIV for rating valuation purposes.
+Banyule uses CIV for rating valuation purposes, along with the majority of other Victorian Councils.

-2.2.2 Site Value (SV)
+Site Value (SV)